Year of Call: 1992

 Inn of Court: Middle Temple

 Practicing in serious crime, terrorism, murder, money laundering and extradition.
 He has maintained a high profile criminal practice stretching over 24 years experience and has led in the most serious and complex cases in the country.

-- R v MK. – Leading junior in this case of Terrorism concerning ISIS and charges of encouraging acts of terrorism.
+- R v MK. – Leading junior in this case of Terrorism concerning charges of encouraging acts of terrorism.